trentrand/homekit-outlets/README.md

 ## Install

-Install homebridge globally by following this guide -

-Then install WiringPi and Gulp-CLI global dependencies with
+Install global dependencies with

 `npm run-script install-globals`

-Finally, install your HomeKit outlets server with
+Then install your HomeKit outlets server with

 `npm install`